briangathright/hello-xmpp-java/README.md

 # hello-xmpp-scala

 Project Structure for Scala android development.
-Still trying to get it to work correctly...
+Working on porting functionality from TestingGrounds into Android.